Today's Articles

 *Raven Wilkinson’s birth in 1935 is celebrated on this date.
 She was a Black ballet dancer (semi-retired) and actress.

-From New York City, her mother was influential in pursuing ballet training for her.
+Her mother, who was from New York City, was influential in pursuing ballet training for her.
 Wilkinson began studying with a well-known Russian dancer when she was nine.
 After being inspired by seeing Janet Collins on stage in the early 1950s, she left school in her teens to pursue ballet full-time.
 When the director of Ballet de Russe purchased Monte Carlo, her ballet school, the students were invited to try out for his company.

 Racism made acceptance into the company unlikely, and fellow students discouraged her from auditioning.
 Yet after several tryouts, she was accepted on a six-week trial basis in 1955.
 Wilkinson (who had light skin) and her parents were told not to let the public know she was Black.
 During her first six weeks with the Ballet Russe and many times after, the company performed in locations throughout the segregated South, staying in segregated hotels and successfully keeping Wilkinson’s race a secret.
 On stage, Wilkinson was often required to wear white makeup.
 Two years after joining the Ballet Russe, she was barred from staying with her company in an Atlanta hotel.
 Wilkinson refused to lie when the hotel owner asked her outright whether she was Black.